Hauptmannhuy/chess/README.md

 This project aims to recreate the traditional game of chess in a command line

 ##Features
-- Capability to play vs user
+- Capability to play human vs human
-- Save game capability (soon)
+- Save game capability

 ## Technologies Used
 - Ruby